-- Your spouse.
-You may be legally separated but not divorced. - Grandfathered same-sex partners as defined and documented by 2 AAC 38.010 2 AAC 38.100. - Your children from birth (exclusive of hospital nursery charges at birth and well-baby care) up to 23 years of age only if they are: - Your natural children, stepchildren, children of your grandfathered same-sex partner as defined and documented by 2 AAC 38.01 2 AAC 38.100, foster children placed through a State foster child program, legally adopted children, children in your physical custody and for whom bona fide adoption proceedings are underway, or children for whom you are the legal, court-appointed guardian;
+- a) Your spouse.
+You may be legally separated but not divorced. - b) Grandfathered same-sex partners as defined and documented by 2 AAC 38.010 2 AAC 38.100. - c) Your children from birth (exclusive of hospital nursery charges at birth and well-baby care) up to 23 years of age only if they are: - Your natural children, stepchildren, children of your grandfathered same-sex partner as defined and documented by 2 AAC 38.01 - 2 AAC 38.100, foster children placed through a State foster child program, legally adopted children, children in your physical custody and for whom bona fide adoption proceedings are underway, or children for whom you are the legal, court-appointed guardian;

-- Unmarried and chiefly dependent upon you for support; and - $\circ\,$ Living with you in a normal parent-child relationship. - This provision is waived for natural/adopted children of the benefit recipient who are living with a divorced spouse, assuming all other criteria are met. - Only stepchildren living with the retiree more than 50% of the time are covered under this plan.
+- Unmarried and chiefly dependent upon you for support; and - Living with you in a normal parent-child relationship. - This provision is waived for natural/adopted children of the benefit recipient who are living with a divorced spouse, assuming all other criteria are met. - Only stepchildren living with the retiree more than 50% of the time are covered under this plan.

 Children incapable of employment because of a mental or physical incapacity are covered even if they are past age 23.
-However, the incapacity must have existed before age 23 and the children must continue to meet all other eligibility criteria.
-You must furnish the Division evidence of the incapacity, proof that the incapacity existed before age 23 and proof of financial dependency.
+However, the incapacity must have existed before age 23 and the children must continue to meet all other eligibility criteria, except for age and having to live with you in a normal parent-child relationship.
+You must furnish the Division evidence of the incapacity and proof that the incapacity existed before age 23.
 This proof must be provided no later than 60 days after their 23rd birthday or after the effective date of your retirement, whichever is later.
-Children are covered as long as the incapacity exists, they meet the definition of children except for age, and you continue to provide periodic proof of the continued incapacity as required.
+Incapacitated children remain covered as long as the incapacity exists, and you continue to provide periodic proof of the continued incapacity as required.